MinhajUHR/my-chat-app/README.md

 Throughout the development process, I focused on implementing key features like user authentication, private and group chat rooms, media sharing, and online/offline status indication.
 I hosted the application using Socket.IO to ensure stable and scalable deployment.

 This project has been an excellent opportunity to deepen my understanding of web development and real-time communication technologies.

+How to Use:

+First, clone the repository to your local machine using the following command: git clone